nicolomassobrio/Magic-Mirror/README.md

 # Magic-Mirror

-The project consists of an interactive mirror, made using Microsoft Kinect v1 and Processing 3.5.2.
+The project consists of a prototype of an interactive mirror, made using Microsoft Kinect v1 and Processing 3.5.2.
 The user stands in front of a display, connected to a device with processing and he's able to see his mood projected according to his posture.

 ### Software prerequisites